 - (1) A retirement system for employees to be known as the "Kentucky Employees Retirement System . . . which . . . shall have the powers and privileges of a corporation; and - (2) A fund, called the "Kentucky Employees Retirement Fund" which shall consist of all the assets of the system [and] all assets received in the fund shall be deemed trust funds to be held and applied solely as provided in [Ky.
-Rev. Stat. §§] 61.510 to 61.705.
+Rev. Stat.]
+61.510 to 61.705.

-There are separate, quite similar, statutes creating the "County Employees Retirement System" ("CERS"), Ky.
-Rev. St. § 78.790, and "State Police Retirement System" ("SPRS"), Ky.
-Rev. Stat. § 16.642, and their respective funds.
-All three systems are governed by the same Board, and managed by staff retained by that Board.
+There were separate, yet similar, statutes creating the "County Employees systems were governed by the same Board and managed by staff retained by that

+Retirement System" ("CERS"), Ky.
+Rev. St. 78.790, and the "State Police Retirement

+System" ("SPRS"), Ky.
+Rev. Stat.
+16.642, and their respective funds.
+All three

+Board.

-61.645 Board of Trustees - Powers - Members - Other Duties - Annual financial report - Trustees education program - Information made available to public
+61.645 Board of Trustees - Powers - Members -Other Duties - Annual financial report - Trustees education program - Information made available to public